telliott99/MyMath/series/series-tests.rst

 Negative Terms
 ==============

 If there are negative terms you can use the absolute convergence test or the alternating series test.
-See below
+See below.

 ==========
 Ratio Test